dynatrace-oss/barista/src/lib/selection-area/README.md

 The `dt-selection-area` component will fire a change event when the selected area changes with the values for the positions of the handles.
-When used with a chart the values in the event are the x Axis values for the chart.
+When used with a chart the values in the event are the x-axis values for the chart.
 If used with any other element the values will be pixel values.

 When you want to use the selection area connected to any other element than a